MistyCommunity/Python-SDK/README.md

 # Python SDK

 Python library to work with your Misty robot.
 Currently in BETA.
-It is designed to follow the same naming conventions that will show up in the [API Explorer](http://sdk.mistyrobotics.com/api-explorer/index.html).
+It is designed to follow a Pythonicated version of the naming convention within the [API Explorer](http://sdk.mistyrobotics.com/api-explorer/index.html).
 There is a method generator built in to update the built in methods and available events, this works on all current Misty II product versions.

 ## Requirements